Optimizely warehouse native experimentation vs. Amplitude, Statsig, and Eppo

-Analytics platforms determine how your team works with data for years to come.
+Experimentation platforms determine how your team tests, learns, and optimizes for years to come.
 We built this honest comparison because buyers deserve transparent information about tradeoffs, not marketing pitches.

-The goal isn't to convince you to choose Optimizely Analytics; it's to help you choose what actually fits your needs.
+The goal isn't to convince you to choose Optimizely warehouse native experimentation; it's to help you choose what actually fits your needs.

 -